AN ORIGINAL SHORT STORY.

 “I have always wondered how the world would appear from this Pavilion, high in the sky.
 The foothills offer a majestic view of the mountains, and I wouldn’t have wanted to miss that for all the world… but from here I can truly see the ten thousand things.”

 The woman smiled.
-And in the gentle spring breeze she thought she heard the soft chuckle of the old man.
+And in the gentle spring breeze she thought she heard the soft chuckle of an old man.